kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 __Castling:__ a special move in standard chess-the only one that allows two pieces to be moved at the same time.
 If the back line of a player’s side is clear of game pieces between one of their rooks and their king, neither of those pieces have moved in the game yet, and the king is not in check, a player may move their king over one space towards the rook, move the rook next to the king, and then swap the position of the two pieces.

-__Power-Ups:__ special bonuses purchased with Energy in Extreme Chess; allows the normal rules of chess to be bent for more a more Extreme gameplay experience
+__Power-Ups:__ special bonuses purchased with Energy in Extreme Chess; allows the normal rules of chess to be bent for more a more Extreme gameplay experience.

-__Energy:__ currency acquired during the gameplay of Extreme Chess at the rate per turn determined at game start; used to purchase power-ups
+__Energy:__ currency acquired during the gameplay of Extreme Chess at the rate per turn determined at game start; used to purchase power-ups.

 # Appendix B: Analysis Models